There are many ways to customize BricsCAD ® or change the settings that you might get a little lost. So here are my 55 Tips:

 48 Selection Options

-The QSelect command creates a selection set using properties, such as such as layer, color, and/or entity type.
+The QSelect command creates a selection set using properties such as layer, color, and entity type.

 BricsCAD automatically saves your work at a specified time interval.
 In the Settings dialog, under Program Options | Open and Save, choose Save time interval, then specify the time interval in minutes.